-Let’s look at some of Architecture and Product Design’s top firms and analyze their process to see what makes them successful and why they are today’s industry leaders in their respective fields.
-How does their approach and execution make them some of the most talked about centers of innovation?
+Let’s look at some of the Architecture and Product Design’s top firms and analyze their process to see what makes them successful and why they are today’s industry leaders in their respective fields.
+How do their approach and execution make them some of the most talked about centers of innovation?
 It all really comes down to one “simple” detail- teamwork.
 Leading companies have built their legacy to stand above all others as a direct result for their reputation for collaborative work.
 Companies such as B+H Architects is a perfect example of that.
-In an article by ASIAOutlook Karen Cvornyek -President and Regional Managing Principal in Asia of B+H Architects- states that “when it comes to continuously creating inspiring designs, we fully appreciate the importance of collaborative thinking and value teamwork with a continuous dialogue from our clients to our contractors along the way.”
+In an article by ASIAOutlook Karen Cvornyek -President and Regional Managing Principal in Asia of B+H Architects- states that “when it comes to continuously create inspiring designs, we fully appreciate the importance of global thinking brings creativity and how collaborative thinking and value teamwork with a continuous dialogue from our clients to our contractors along the way.”

 In order to be able to compete at an international level, companies have to be able to adapt to new ideas and trends that may not necessarily be encompassed if one is focused on a regional ground.
 That’s why companies nurture the ideal of focusing on every vicinity possible with an acumen of global attitude.
 Providing results to problems which comprehend a wide range of local issues, needs, and aspirations gives them leverage over other firms and puts them in front of the competition.
 Embracing innovation and the cross-pollination of people and the different ways of thinking is the perfect key to be disruptive in the market.
 When targeting the masses, it is a must for firms to be able to accommodate the user’s cultural differences.
 Studying the market and putting cultural methods into perspective allows the design team to consciously put usability and requirements into their design and way of thinking throughout the entire process.
 Providing structured training to the most talented and up-and-coming building industry internationals is key and something we value at Architect-US.